Maybe, maybe not.

 Discover Possibilities by Challenging Assumptions

-What are the generic business “tests” that a new concept, product, or business idea must pass to move forward in the organization?
+- What are the generic business “tests” that a new concept, product, or business idea must pass to move forward in the organization?
 What are the assumptions underlying those requirements?

-What are our limiting beliefs?
+- What are our limiting beliefs?
 What are the things we believe are not possible?
 What do we believe we cannot or are unwilling to do?

-Create a stakeholder list.
+- Create a stakeholder list.
 Who are the stakeholders in the business, and what are the assumptions we make about their behaviors and needs?

-Look at the latest SWOT analysis.
+- Look at the latest SWOT analysis.
 What are the assumptions behind what you consider to be internal strengths and weaknesses and external threats and opportunities?

-TIP: Ask these questions with a team of diverse middle managers.
+Tip: Ask these questions with a team of diverse middle managers.
 Often the executive team can become too vested in the strategic assumptions.
 Middle management might be more open to the challenge, and they bring the added perspective that comes from being closer to the customer and market realities.

-But we have historical examples (Spanish Flu of 1918, 1968 Flu, and HIV/AIDS) that we can use to inform our future.
-Certain things changed forever, but in the end, humans stayed human.
+We have historical examples that can inform our future.
+Certain things change forever, but in the end, humans stay human.
 Our memories are rather short.

 The answer is usually “no,” but as a result of the evaluation process, we emerge stronger.